vincentarelbundock/marginaleffects/README.md

 So why did I write a new package?

--   *Speed:* In a typical case shown below, `marginaleffects` is over 400x faster (55 seconds vs. 130 *milli*seconds).
+-   *Speed:* In one benchmark (see below), computing unit-level standard errors is over 400x faster with `marginaleffects` (1 minute vs. 130 milliseconds).
--   *Efficiency:* Between 5 and 60x smaller memory footprint.
+-   *Efficiency:* Smaller memory footprint.
--   *Extensibility:* Adding support for new models often requires less than 10 lines of new code.
-In the medium run, my goal is to add support for *several* more model types.
+-   *Extensibility:* Adding support for new models is very easy, often requires less than 10 lines of new code.
+In the medium run, the goal is to add support for *several* more model types.
 -   `ggplot2` support: Plot your (conditional) marginal effects using `ggplot2`.
 -   *Tidy:* The results produced by `marginaleffects` follow “tidy” principles.
 They are easy to process and program with.
--   *Active development*.
+-   *Active development*

 Downsides of `marginaleffects` include: